Transparency is key to making the voice revolution a reality

-The hype around voice AI coupled with the tension around integration has been an ongoing battle.
+The hype around voice AI, coupled with the tension around integration, has been an ongoing battle.
 It was only a few years ago that the tech industry was touting voice as the next major platform after mobile.
 Last year, comScore predicted that by 2020, voice will dictate half of all searches.

 As some reports show, the voice lag is much more real than expected.
 At the Transform 2019 AI conference in San Francisco today, executives from Amazon, Microsoft, and IBM acknowledged their shortcomings while emphasizing strategies for the future.